tytydraco/yessleep/out/Dont_Look_at_Them.md

 “Hilary?”
 I desperately sputtered, hoping that she’d snuck passed me when I was reading.

-*“Who are you?”* A woman’s voice I did not recognize whispered in my ear—I felt her breath on my face.
+*“Who are you?”* A woman’s voice I did not recognize whispered in my ear—I felt her breath on my cheek.

 I spun around and saw black eyes—a hollow face.
 Elizabeth’s features were recognizable from the photos on the nightstand, but the woman before me looked wrong—so wrong.